The real consequences of drunk driving

 How drinking and driving can impact your insurance

 If you are convicted of a DWI or DUI offense, your insurance rates will likely increase dramatically.
-How much will depend on your coverages and where your live.
-ValuePenguin found the national median was 86.5% or 1.86x increase in price of premiums after a DUI.
+How much will depend on your coverages and where you live.
+According to Forbes Advisor, car insurance rates go up 70% on average after you have had a DUI.
 Additionally, you may need to obtain an SR-22 document to verify you have purchased auto liability insurance.
-You should talk to your agent to see what can be done, if anything, to mitigate this increase.